crazycookie1103/adaptive_noise_cancellation/README.md

 ---

-3. Proposed Solution
+## 3. Proposed Solution

 The proposed system uses two synchronized digital MEMS microphones:

-- Primary/Talk Microphone: captures speech along with environmental noise.
+- **Primary/Talk Microphone:** captures speech along with environmental noise.
-- Reference Microphone: captures an ambient-noise reference used by the adaptive filtering stage.
+- **Reference Microphone:** captures an ambient-noise reference used by the adaptive filtering stage.

 The audio is processed on an **ESP32-S3** using a multi-stage pipeline:

-1. Transient / Impulse Detection & Protection
+1. **Transient / Impulse Detection & Protection**
-2. VSS-NLMS Adaptive Filtering
+2. **VSS-NLMS Adaptive Filtering**
-3. Spectral Wiener Post-Filtering
+3. **Spectral Wiener Post-Filtering**
-4. TinyML-based Noise Classification and VAD Control
+4. **TinyML-based Noise Classification and VAD Control**

 The TinyML engine operates asynchronously and dynamically adjusts the DSP parameters according to the detected acoustic condition.

-The current V1 architecture is a feedforward ANC configuration.
+The current V1 architecture is a **feedforward ANC configuration**.
 V2 extends the system with an internal error microphone for feedback/closed-loop ANC and FxNLMS.

 ---

-4. Key Features
+## 4. Key Features

 - Real-time adaptive noise cancellation
 - Dual-channel I2S digital audio acquisition